[Last updated March 27, 2025]

 Home Improvements and Structural Alterations grants

 The Home Improvements and Structural Alterations (HISA) grant offers financial aid to Veterans to make necessary home modifications that improve disability access or address medical needs.
 Unlike some other grants, HISA is available to Veterans with both service-related and non-service-related disabilities, albeit with different funding caps.
+These grants can cover a wide range of improvements, from ramp installations and doorway widening to installing walk-in tubs or specialized shower systems.

 Specially Adapted Housing grant